 7. Perhentian Islands

-Slightly over the 5 hour drive and followed by a short boat ride, Perhentian Islands just about works for a long weekend getaway.
+Slightly over 5 hours drive and followed by a short boat ride, Perhentian Islands just about works for a long weekend getaway.
 While the Malaysian islands are not always on par with Thai beach resorts on services (no juice bars, iced cappuccinos or cheap massages), they do have breathtaking beaches and beautiful sealife.
 Even young kids can try snorkeling and virtually all resorts welcome children.
 We have explored a few places in the Perhentian Islands and stayed in a new boutique resort and simple cottages – the sea is beautiful everywhere.

 This post contains affiliate links.
 By clicking them and making a booking we get a small commission at no cost to you.
 Thank you for supporting us!